Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 ├─ runtime.txt
 ```

-Now when you push your code to a GitHub repository, it should immediately trigger a workflow.
-And if everything works as expected & you see a similar build process as the screenshot below?
-Then you're good to go.

-{{ **SHARE SCREENSHOT HERE** }}
+Now, each time you push your changes to a GitHub repository, the push event will trigger the workflow.
+And if the tests & code quality checks pass, the workflow will try to deploy the project to Heroku.
+On top of it, if the health-check URL returns a `200` response code back to our workflow, the REST API should be live!

-You can then check out your FastAPI project deployed on the `<PROJECT-NAME>.herokuapp.com` URL.
-Perform a `curl` request to it & you should receive a `{"message: "Hello, World!}` JSON response back!
+You can then navigate to the `https://<PROJECT-NAME>.herokuapp.com` URL to check it out.
+If it’s working you should see a JSON response on the screen.

-And you did all that without installing Heroku CLI on your local machine.
-On top of it, now you can even have one or more robust test suites & code quality checks before deploying the project to production.
-And all of it will be taken care of by GitHub Actions! :grinning_squinting_face:
+With this setup, now you’ve the best of both worlds.
+Simple deployment with Heroku & robust code quality checks with GitHub Actions!
+And the best part of it all, there was no need to use the Heroku CLI on your local machine. :grinning_squinting_face:

-## Some Potential Road Blocks
+## Some Potential Roadblocks

-While the techniques & code detailed out in this article work, it's not robust enough.
-There're a couple of fragile areas in the "_heroku-deploy_" Action source code & prone to breaking.
-This is so because the author of the said Action is [invoking actual `git` commands using NodeJS][Heroku Deploy Action: Source Code #L19].
+While the techniques & code detailed out in this article works, it's not robust enough.
+There're a couple of fragile areas in the `heroku-deploy` Action which need to be taken care of.
+If you peruse through the source code, you’ll find it's [invoking actual `git` commands][Heroku Deploy Action: Source Code #L19] using NodeJS.

 But, NodeJS wasn't meant to invoke shell commands.
-No wonder things can & will break while using it.
-So, in other words, the Action used with here is more of a workaround than anything else!
+So, no wonder things can & will break while using it.
+In other words, the Action used with here is more of a workaround than anything else!

 A better solution to this problem would be to wrap an API provided by Heroku to create a GitHub Action.
 And fortunate for us, there's some light at the other end of this tunnel.
-Heroku does provide an official API to interact with their services & infrastructure.
-And, they named it [Heroku Platform API][Heroku Platform API].

-Heroku even went all out & shared an article to [programmatically release code to Heroku][Using Platform API to Release Code to Heroku] using Platform API.
-So, JavaScript developers, if your reading this & you've experience developing GitHub Actions, the community needs your help.
+Heroku provides an official API to interact with their build process & other services.
+They named it [Heroku Platform API][Heroku Platform API].
+They even shared an article to [programmatically release code to Heroku][Using Platform API to Release Code to Heroku] using their Platform API.

-And, until someone provides a more robust solution to this problem, this article should be a good guideline for anyone wanting to deploy their FastAPI app to Heroku.
-Or you could try other similar altenatives like Google Serverless Infrastructure.
-You can find out more on the same in this article: [Google Serverless Infrastructure: A Primer on GCP & Serverless Computing](../details-of-google-serverless-computing/)
+So, a shout-out to JavaScript developers.
+If you're reading this & you're experienced developing GitHub Actions, the community needs you.
+But till then, this article should be a good guideline for anyone wanting to deploy their FastAPI app to Heroku.

+There are other alternatives though.
+Google Serverless Infrastructure is one & there’re many more provided by Microsoft Azure and/or Amazon Web Service.
+So, if you want to try them out, check this article I authored Google's Serverless offering.
+You can read it at: [Google Serverless Infrastructure: A Primer on GCP & Serverless Computing](../posts/google-serverless-infrastructure-what-are-the-differences).

+Until then cheers & happy developing! :clinking_beer_mugs:

 <!-- !
 Reference Links -->
 [Uvicorn]: https://www.uvicorn.org/